carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 [Your Data](data/canids.tsv)

-To import this into google sheets you first need to go to the website [](https://docs.google.com/spreadsheets/).
-It will prompt you to log into a google account.
-You will need to use a google account to use google sheets, but if you do not have one, they are free [Google Account Sign-up](https://accounts.google.com/signup/v2/webcreateaccount?biz=false&flowName=GlifWebSignIn&flowEntry=SignUp&hl=en).
+To import this into Google Sheets you first need to go to the [website]. (https://docs.google.com/spreadsheets/).
+It will prompt you to log into a Google account.
+You will need to use a Google account to use Google Sheets, but if you do not have one, they are free [Google Account Sign-up](https://accounts.google.com/signup/v2/webcreateaccount?biz=false&flowName=GlifWebSignIn&flowEntry=SignUp&hl=en).

 While there you will want to create a new blank spreadsheet.